 You’ll beat the butter with a mixer for about 1 minute, just until it’s nice and smooth.

-Next, you’ll mix in your powdered sugar (also know as confectioners sugar or icing sugar).
+Next, you’ll mix in your powdered sugar (also known as confectioners sugar or icing sugar).
 I typically only use about 3 cups of powdered sugar for a batch of this frosting.
 Some recipes call for quite a bit more powdered sugar, but I’ve found that 3 cups is all you really need.
 It’s best to sift the powdered sugar beforehand, but if I’m being honest I usually skip the extra step.

 When you first start mixing the powdered sugar with the butter, mix it on low speed so you don’t end up throwing it all over the place.
 Once it starts to come together, you’ll mix in the heavy cream, vanilla extract, and a pinch of salt.

 Heavy cream or heavy whipping cream really work best in this recipe.
 You can use milk, but keep in mind that the frosting won’t be nearly as creamy or hold it’s shape quite as well.
 I usually just mix the frosting for another minute or so until everything is well combined.